-In July 2016, 17 students from Rochester Sister of St. Francis School in Bogota, Colombia traveled to Minnesota to reconnect with their recently formed friends from Cristo Rey high school.
-These Colombian travelers to Minnesota had previously been hosts to students from Cristo Rey in Bogota in November 2015.
-A double exchange student program was the result which created, what are sure to be, life-long friendships.
-During their visit, they practiced soccer with the professional United soccer team, went to a Twins game, experienced being of service to those needier in the U.S. by volunteering at “Feed My Hungry Children”, helped clean up a North Minneapolis park and assisted in Spanish speaking day care facilities.
+Pathways continues this exchange by bringing the CASFA students to Minnesota to reconnect with their recently formed friends from Cristo Rey high school.
+This double exchange student program creates, what are sure to be, life-long friendships.
+During their Minnesota visit, they practiced soccer with the professional United soccer team, went to a Twins game, experienced being of service to those needier in the U.S. by volunteering at “Feed My Hungry Children”, helped clean up a North Minneapolis park and assisted in Spanish speaking day care facilities.
 Another group of Cristo Rey students will be traveling to Bogota in November 2017 and subsequently their host Colombian students will travel to the U.S. in 2018.